 There may be occasions when you need to make a change to your translations upon downloading the translated file, without updating the translations in the Translation Memory or anywhere on the Smartling dashboard.
 Such changes could include updating a single word or phrase, an entire string or block of text, or even a URL, similarly to performing a find and replace all within the translated file.

-With File Rewrite Rules, Account Owners and Project Managers can define changes to be applied to translations for any language, within any file-based project in your account, translating in any of the supported file types.
+With File Rewrite Rules, Account Owners can define changes to be applied to translations for any language, within any file-based project in your account, translating in any of the supported file types.

 Example - Localizing URL's